Storage

 Upgrade Dialog

 The Storage Dashboard shows the Upgrade button for existing pools after an upgrade to a new TrueNAS release that includes new OpenZFS feature flags.
-Newly created pools are always up to date with the OpenZFS feature flags available in the installed TrueNAS release.
+Newly created pools are always up-to-date with the OpenZFS feature flags in the installed TrueNAS release.

 Storage pool upgrades are typically not required unless the new OpenZFS feature flags are deemed necessary for required or improved system operation.
 Consider these factors before upgrading a storage pool to the latest OpenZFS feature flags.